-Reducing & Non-Reducing Sugars (CIE AS Biology)
+Reducing & Non-Reducing Sugars (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Reducing & Non-Reducing Sugars
+Reducing & non-reducing sugars

 • Sugars can be classified as reducing or non-reducing; this classification is dependent on their ability to donate electrons